this-mitziqu/BeReal-Clone/README.md

 **BeReal Clone** is an app that ...
 [TODO]

-Time spent: **X** hours spent in total
+Time spent: **20** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] User can register a new account
+- [x] User can register a new account
-- [ ] User can log in with newly created account
+- [x] User can log in with newly created account
-- [ ] App has a feed of posts when user logs in
+- [x] App has a feed of posts when user logs in
-- [ ] User can upload a new post which takes in a picture from photo library and a caption
+- [x] User can upload a new post which takes in a picture from photo library and a caption

 The following **optional** features are implemented:

 - [ ] Users can pull to refresh their feed and see a loading indicator
-- [ ] Users can infinite-scroll in their feed to see past the 10 most recent photos
+- [x] Users can infinite-scroll in their feed to see past the 10 most recent photos
 - [ ] Users can see location and time of photo upload in the feed
-- [ ] User is able to logout
+- [x] User is able to logout
-- [ ] User stays logged in when app is closed and open again
+- [x] User stays logged in when app is closed and open again

 The following **additional** features are implemented: